Subdivision-Based Mesh Convolution Networks: Experiments

 \subsubsection{COSEG}

-We also evaluated {\SubdivNet} on the three largest sets from the COSEG shape dataset~\cite{DBLP:journals/tog/WangAK0CC12}: tele-aliens, chairs, and vases, with 200, 400, and 300 models, respectively.
-They are labeled into only 3 or 4 parts, so we choose the MAPS algorithm as the remeshing method.
-We randomly split the training set and test set with a ratio of 4:1.
-Then, {\SubdivNet} is trained on the three datasets separately.
-Quantitative results are provided in Table ~\ref{tab:coseg} and example results are displayed in Fig.~\ref{fig:coseg}.
-Our method also achieves significant improvement over MeshCNN~\cite{DBLP:journals/tog/HanockaHFGFC19} and PD-MeshNet~\cite{DBLP:conf/nips/MilanoLR0C20}.
+We also assessed {\SubdivNet} on the three largest subsets of the COSEG shape dataset~\cite{DBLP:journals/tog/WangAK0CC12}: tele-aliens, chairs, and vases, which contain in turn 200, 400, and 300 models.
+They are segmented into only 3 or 4 parts, so we chose the MAPS algorithm as the remeshing method.
+We discovered that the MeshCNN-generated ids for chairs and vases do not match those in the original COSEG dataset.
+Therefore, we followed the training-testing split of MeshCNN for tele-aliens, but randomly split the training and tests set for chairs and vases in a 4:1 ratio. {\SubdivNet} was trained on the three datasets independently.
+Quantitative results are provided in Table~\ref{tab:coseg} and example output is displayed in Fig.~\ref{fig:coseg}.
+Our method achieves a significant improvement over MeshCNN~\cite{DBLP:journals/tog/HanockaHFGFC19} and PD-MeshNet~\cite{DBLP:conf/nips/MilanoLR0C20}.
+We also trained SubdivNet on another two random splits of vases and chairs.
+The mean accuracy and the standard deviation on the two datasets are $97.0\% \pm 0.6\%$ and $95.1\% \pm 1.5\% $, respectively.